-Before you can make a sale or profit, you must generate leads and find qualified prospects that can be turned into future customers.
-That’s what makes B2B transactions so challenging.
+Before you can go through the whole B2B sales funnel, you must generate leads and find qualified prospects that can be turned into future customers.
+That’s what makes B2B sales process so challenging.
 Today, we will analyze some of the most common challenges that you will face in B2B when it comes to sales and marketing and provide you with effective tips on how to overcome them.

 Generating More Leads

-As stated by HubSpot in their State of Inbound Marketing Report for 2017, generating quality leads remains the biggest challenge for B2B marketers.
+As stated by Fronetics in their B2B Marketing Stats, generating quality leads remains the biggest challenge for B2B marketers.
 Capturing website visitors is no longer enough.
 Today, marketing and sales teams need to present content that captivates users and makes them fill out landing page opt-in forms.

 Marketers need to develop inspiring content, but also, they need to encourage B2B clients to take significant actions that will fulfill your business goals.